 We the citizens must know the law.
 It is no excuse for us to not know the law in court.
-For example, we can’t argue to a judge that we thought the speed limit was 65 when in fact it was 50 in fighting the ticket.
 Yet the Houston Court of Appeals created a double standard when it ruled that a cop can be mistaken on the law and it does not matter, the resulting investigation is legal.
 In other words: the stop is good.

 It is not right for police officers to get a pass under the law when their job requires that they know the law.
 Yes, of course cops make mistakes just like everyone does in all types of different professions.
 But, excusing a wrong because it is a cop that committed it does not make it right.
 Ben Franklin stated, “Those that would give up essential liberty to purchase a little temporary safety deserve neither liberty nor safety.”
 No one is above the law in the United States of America.
 There should be no double standard.
 The courts need a reality check on who they work for, and it is not the cops.

 When people look for a Top DWI Attorney or Best DWI Attorney, they look for experience, certification, and respect in the legal community.
 Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD.
 She has been practicing for over 24 years and is an author of multiple DWI Defense textbooks.
 She is also a national and state-wide lecturer on the law.

 Mimi is also listed on several “top” directory listings such as DWI Lawyers for Wise County, DWI Lawyer Tarrant County, DWI attorney Dallas County, DWI attorneys Collin County and DWI attorneys Parker County.
 Mimi is a caring DWI Lawyer in DFW, She is also involved in the Texas Tech School of Law foundation and enjoys using the skills she has developed to give back to the community.